skunklabz/rundeck-ansible-plugin/CONTRIBUTING.md

 ## Releases ##

-Version / tags / release names don't have a leading 'v', consist of major.minor.patch and use Semantic Versioning.
+Version / tags / release names don't have a leading 'v', consist of major.minor.patch and use [Semantic Versioning](http://semver.org/).

+Binaries will be automatically built when a GitHub release is published.
+On a successful CI build:
+- The .jar file will be added to the GitHub release
+- A new Docker image will be built and pushed to the Docker Hub

+All you have to do is create a new release, give it a name and tag (for example 1.3.0, no leading "v") and describe the changes.
+[Travis](https://travis-ci.org/Batix/rundeck-ansible-plugin) takes care of the rest.

+### Old Manual Release ###

+*This is deprecated.*

 - Change version in [build.gradle line 2](build.gradle)
     - Refer to [Semantic Versioning](http://semver.org/) to determine which level to increment
-- (if manual) Build a new jar with gradle (run `gradlew jar`), it will be in `build/libs`
+- Build a new jar with gradle (run `gradlew jar`), it will be in `build/libs`
 - Check if everything works
     - *Tests are a TODO, I'm working on some automated Docker testing atm*
 - Commit and push with message like "1.3.0"